substantic/rain/docs/guide/user.rst

    data = blob([1,2,3,4], encode="json")
    fn1(data)

-The second case uses :class:`rain.common.Input` to configure individual parameters.
+The second case uses :class:`rain.client.Input` to configure individual parameters.
 It can be also used for additional configurations, like data-object size hints for Rain scheduler, or content type specification::